lammps/lammps/doc/src/compute_gyration_shape.rst

 options.

-The vector values calculated by this compute are "intensive."
+The vector values calculated by this compute are "intensive".
 The first five vector values will be in distance\ :math:`2` :doc:`units <units>` while the sixth one is dimensionless.

 Restrictions